 Site Rule: This calculation accounts for continuous runtime heat.
 If your load exceeds the 80% line, the inverter's thermal lifespan will degrade significantly.
 Modern PF (0.9-1.0) equipment allows for higher Wattage density than legacy hardware.

-A common mistake in backup planning is assuming that if a battery provides 100Ah at a 20-hour rate, it will provide the same capacity at a 1-hour rate.
-As the discharge rate increases, the effective capacity of a Lead-Acid battery decreases.
-This is known as Peukert's Law.
+A common mistake in backup planning is assuming that if a battery provides 100Ah at a 20-hour discharge rate, it will provide the same capacity at a 1-hour rate.
+This is physically impossible for chemical batteries due to internal resistance and electrolyte migration limits.

 t=RIkt = \frac{R}{I^k}